jhancock532/the-blue-horizons/_posts/2022-06-29-god-rest-ye-merry-gentlemen-by-derek-walcott.markdown

-acknowledging all that, white-dark outside, was possible: some beast prowling the block, something fur-clotted, running wild beyound the boundary of will.
+acknowledging all that, white-dark outside, was possible: some beast prowling the block, something fur-clotted, running wild beyond the boundary of will.
 Outside, more snow had fallen.
 My heart charred.
 I longed for darkness, evil that was warm.
 Walking, I'd stop and turn.
-What had I heard, wheezing behind my heel with whitening breadth?
+What had I heard, wheezing behind my heel with whitening breath?
 Mothing.
 Sixth Avenue yawned wet and wide.
 The night was white.
 There was nowhere to hide.